 Keep your customers engaged and updated about your product

 Offer incentives to them for being loyal customers

-If you understand the ins and outs of email marketing, we can skip right to set up your email marketing engine.
-To set up a robust email marketing channel for your business, we recommend you follow six easy steps:
+To set up a robust email marketing channel for your business, we recommend you follow these steps:

 Create your email strategy and plan